Phoebe Bridgers announces Saddest Factory record label

 She went to describe her role at the label as the go-between “from artist [brain] to corporate brain.”

-Saddest Factory has already signed its first artist, which is expected to be announced shortly.
-Musicians can also submit their demos to the label through its website.
+Saddest Factory has already signed its first artist, with an announcement announced shortly.
+Musicians can also submit demos to the label through its website.

 Bridgers recently teamed up with Arlo Parks for BBC Radio 1’s ‘Piano Sessions’.
 Together the pair played Bridgers’ ‘Kyoto’ as well as offering up a cover of Radiohead‘s ‘Fake Plastic Trees’.